-8.9.
-Currently, all NHSScotland car parking is free at the point of use, with little or no manged car parks in the estate.
+7.9.
+Currently, all NHSScotland car parking is free at the point of use, with little or no managed car parks in the estate.
 However, whilst this guidance is not proposing the introduction of car parking charges, car parking management is an important and worthwhile intervention in reducing car use and ensuring the success of active travel initiatives.
 Recent research found (see ref 6) that five car parking intervention types had an impact on more or more elements: car kilometre reduction, modal split, and car ownership.
 A summary of findings is detailed below.

-Table 8.1 - Car Parking interventions.
-Source: ClimateXChange, 2023 li ntervention type Impact (Car km) Impact (Modal split) Impact (Car ownership) 1 Parking standards, off- site or non-adjacent provision of residential parking, low-car and car- free housing Decrease Positive Decrease 2 Parking pricing, on- and off-street Decrease Positive Decrease
+Table 7.1 - Car parking interventions

-Intervention type Impact (Car km) Impact (Modal split) Impact (Car ownership) 3.
+Intervention type Impact (car km) Impact (modal split) Impact (car ownership) 1.
+Parking standards, off- site or non-adjacent provision of residential parking, low-car and car-free housing Decrease Positive Decrease 2.
+Parking pricing, on- and off-street Decrease Positive Decrease 3.
 Parking levies Decrease Positive No evidence found 4.
 Park and ride (see Climate Change website) Increase Negative No evidence found 5.
 Parking capacity reductions at city or neighbourhood level Decrease Positive No evidence found